Sign Up

 • Unsure of what words to use to speak

-• Loose their train of thought easily
+• Lose their train of thought easily

-• Loose interest in things they like
+• Lose interest in things they like

 • Repeat things